 I didn’t have time to figure out why it seemed off.
 Life was full of too many other things.
 I simply knew I had no desire to go down that rabbit hole.
 Not only did I not have the desire, I felt distinctly like wisdom dictated I not even mess with it at all.

 Last year I believe the Lord led me to some resources that made clear why I felt such a visceral reaction to it.
-I posted them in my forum in multiple posts.
-Now that I’m closing the forum, I’m putting all of them together here in one post because I believe this information is important.
+I’m putting all of them together here in one post because I believe this information is important.

 If you’ve wondered about the Enneagram or are concerned about someone you know who is bordering on obsessed with it (which I understand is quite common), you’ll find the information below helpful.
 I think the Enneagram is yet one more example of the Church being infiltrated.